zatkiller/Movies-app/README.md

 - Media
 - Reviews

-Other Front-end features includes search,pagination, automatic slideshow
+Other Front-end features includes search, pagination, automatic slideshow

 Web app built with React, Redux and TheMovieDB API to act as the server TheMovieDB API was chosen as it is constantly updated with the latest and trending movies.